nmethenitis/nopcommerce_viva_payments/README.md

-# NopCommerce Viva Payments plugin
+# NopCommerce Viva Smart Checkout Payments plugin
+With this project a nopcommerce site can accept payments through the [Viva Smart Checkout](https://developer.viva.com/smart-checkout/smart-checkout-integration/)
+Still under development.
 This project is totally free and open source

 ## Features